dblock5/osticket-prereqs/README.md

 </p>
 <p>
-Installed PHP Manager for ISS and then installed Rewrite Module which is required for osTicket to work.
+Installed PHP Manager for Internet Information Services and then installed Rewrite Module which is required for osTicket to work.
 Then created a directory for PHP on the local hard drive and extracted the files from the PHP download and unzipped it into C:\PHP directory that was created.
 </p>
 <br />